Direct Access Scheme Instructor

 Lesson Planning and Delivery

 Instructors should have Lesson Plans for each Direct Access Scheme lesson to fully understand what and how they are going to deliver all lessons.
-A good portfolio of drawings and diagrams will help to deliver the on-road session.
+A good portfolio of lesson plans and training diagrams will help trainers deliver the on-road session.

 It is important to engage with customers and bear in mind, a picture paints a thousand words.
 This will help the student to visualise certain scenarios and gives the instructor a structured, planned approach to their training delivery.